CSTARS/gwt-gis/README.md

   // initial zoom level
   zoom : 7,

-  // id of element client should be anchored to.
+  // id of HTML element client should be anchored to.
 If not provided, the client will run
   // in fullscreen mode, appending to the body element anchor : '',